HelifeWeb/mattisdalleau.com-admin/README.md

 If databases are required make sure to constraint your nodes to the nodes that have a specific label for shared data and to mount your volumes correctly!

-If you do not have NFS shared folder, just make sure to have a single node with your own specific label for database nodes!!!
+If you do not have a shared folder, just make sure to have a single node with your own specific label for database nodes!!!

 Because of mount propagation, the database nodes should be ensured to be constrained to valid nodes to ensure synchronization.